- Professor Anthony Good

 'Tales of suffering: asylum narratives in the refugee status determination process.'
 West Coast Line 68: 80-89 (2011).

-(with Robert Gibb) 'Do the facts speak for themselves?
+Robert Gibb & Anthony Good, 'Do the facts speak for themselves?
 Country of Origin Information in French and British refugee status determination procedures.'
 International Journal of Refugee Law 25(2): 291-322 (2013).

 'Anthropological evidence and Country of Origin Information in British asylum courts.'
 Pp. 122-44 in Benjamin N. Lawrance & Galya Ruffer (eds), Adjudicating Refugee and Asylum Status: The Role of Witness, Expertise and Testimony.
 New York: Cambridge University Press (2015).

-(edited, with Daniela Berti & Gilles Tarabout).
+Daniela Berti, Anthony Good & Gilles Tarabout (eds.).
 Of Doubt and Proof: Ritual and Legal Practices of Judgment.
 Farnham: Ashgate (2015).

-(with Daniela Berti & Gilles Tarabout).
-'Introduction: technologies of doubt in law and ritual.'
+Anthony Good, Daniela Berti & Gilles Tarabout, 'Introduction: technologies of doubt in law and ritual.'
 Pp. 1-17 in Of Doubt and Proof: Ritual and Legal Practices of Judgment.
 Farnham: Ashgate (2015).

 'The benefit of the doubt in British asylum claims and international cricket.'
 Pp. 119-40 in Of Doubt and Proof: Ritual and Legal Practices of Judgment.
 Farnham: Ashgate (2015).